mattpetrie/React-Node-Project-Seed/README.md

 For viewing in the browser, you can navigate to `http://localhost:3000/webpack-dev-server/#/` to view the app in live-reload mode, or `http://localhost:8080/` for standard (refresh to see changes) mode.

 #### Deployment:
 A production-ready, minified build can be created in the `./build` directory by running `$ gulp build:production`.

-The task will only run the build if all tests are passing.
+When to ploying to a hosting service (such as Heroku), make sure to set `NODE_ENV=production` and `MONGOLAB_URI` to your MongoDB instance URI in your environment variables.

+A Heroku deployment of this example app can be viewed [here](https://react-node-project-seed.herokuapp.com/#/).

 # Tech